openmsr/opensim/README.md

 simrun msre.h5m -p 1000000 -b 100 --coredim -75 -75 0 75 75 250 --plotgeom
 --materialdata msre --meshscores flux absorption fission
 ```
-For further details see the "example" folder.
+For further details on how to run the msre and a download for the h5m file, see the "example" folder.